wdi-sg/table-flip/README.md

 - for each turn, an input letter should be checked in this order:

-  - look through the correctly guesses letters. is the input letter there?
-  - use a value set outside the searching loop to know if the letter was found

-  - if the user correctly guessed the letter before, the message is, you already guessed this number.

   - look through the word to guess. is the input letter there?
   - use a value set outside the searching loop to know if the letter was found